campos-Allan/report_generator/README.md

 ## ⚠️ Notes

 - No VBA or macro code is required
-- Files must be locally accessible (mapped SharePoint paths or synced locations)
+- Files must be locally accessible
 - Ensure Excel is installed and functional on the machine

 ## 📈 Benefits